YanChen-Emily/Deep-Learning-Stanford-CS230/practical aspects about deep learning.md

 - Because bigger NNs have a greater representation power.
 And overfitting problems can be well addressed by proper regularization methods.

 ### Data Preprocessing
 Normalization refers to normalizing the data dimensions so that they are of approximately the same scale.
 There are two common ways of achieving this normalization.
-One is to divide each dimension by its standard deviation, once it has been zero-centered: (X /= np.std(X, axis = 0)).
+One is to divide each dimension by its standard deviation, once it has been zero-centered: ```python (X /= np.std(X, axis = 0))```.

 Another form of this preprocessing normalizes each dimension so that the min and max along the dimension is -1 and 1 respectively. **It only makes sense to apply this preprocessing if you have a reason to believe that different input features have different scales (or units), but they should be of approximately equal importance to the learning algorithm.**